nageswarchedella/Milestones_in_Life/README.md

 * Distance travelled by Sun from user's birth to today.
 * Distance travelled by Earth from user's birth to today.
 * Distance travelled by Moon from user's birth to today.
-* Distance travelled by voyager 1 and voyager 2 from user's birth to today.